This blog may contain affiliate links. Read our disclosure policy for more info.

 Glacier trekking is an activity where you can actually walk on top of a glacier.

-Glacier trekking is a way to touch the glacier, see the glacier from a whole new viewpoint, as well as get close to massive crevasses.
+Glacier trekking is a way to touch the glacier, see Perito Moreno Glacier from a whole new viewpoint, as well as get close to massive crevasses.
 I mean, what could be cooler than walking on a massive chunk of ancient ice, right?!

 You can go glacier trekking on many glaciers all over the world and throughout Patagonia.
 However, Perito Moreno is a special glacier for glacier trekking as it is one of the most famous glaciers in the world!